rarimo/zk-passport/packages/core/README.md

 # ZK Passport

-ZK Passport is a library for generating and verifying zero-knowledge proofs for identity verification.
-It allows users to prove their identity without revealing any personal information.
+ZK Passport is a library for interaction with RariMe app and [RariMe verificator service](https://github.com/rarimo/verificator-svc).
+It encapsulates the logic of generating and verifying zero-knowledge proofs for identity verification.

-## Core

-Core ZK Passport library for the communication with RariMe verificator service.

 ### Installation